rainleander/learn-temporal-python-SDK-v2/README.md

 python3 -m venv env
 source env/bin/activate
 ```
+4. Install Temporal server locally by [following the instructions](https://docs.temporal.io/docs/server/quick-install) in the Temporal documentation.
+Ensure that the Temporal server is running before proceeding to the next step.
-4. Run the file locally:
+5. Run the file locally:
 ```
 python3 poker.py
 ```
-5. Follow the prompts to play the game in the terminal.
+The application should now run and display the hands dealt to each of the four players, and eventually, the winner of the game.